ehsansdr/Docker_Tutorial/READme.md

 in persian :
 https://tosinso.com/courses/docker-virtualization-step-by-step

-if you wan to get help paste this in cmd :
+if you want to get help paste this in cmd :

   docker run --help